vinithCIMS/DBA_Incidents/Incidents/Pick_Tickets_not_able_to_Generate_UPS_Labels.md

 From Ramanamurthy V:

 - Identified that the reported records were stuck on the same day (06/14/2024).
-- Noted that there are still 48 records stuck on the same day, but those Shipvias have been changed to LTL (Less than Truckload).
+- Noted that there are still 48 records stuck on the same day, but those Shipvias have been changed to LTL.

 ---